Seven Annual Sabbaths

 Of course, Christians may observe the Day of Atonement if they wish.
 Some early Jewish Christians did.
 Luke referred to it in Acts 27:9, but that verse is not a command, just as John 10:22 is not.
 The New Testament gives no ground for retaining the Day of Atonement in the new covenant.

-Comment: Again, God tells us who the festival is for, how it should be observed, when it should be, and what the reason is.
-The festival simply did not apply to gentiles in other regions.
-It was designed to commemorate Israelite history and harvest seasons in the land of Canaan.
-God does not require us to select one part of the festival, such as the date, and ignore all the others.
+Again, God tells us who the festival is for, how it should be observed, when it should be, and what the reason is.
+The festival did not apply to gentiles in other regions.
+It was designed to commemorate Israelite history and the timing of the harvest in the land of Canaan.
+God does not authorize us to select one part of the festival, such as the date, and ignore all the other details.
 They are all equally part of a covenant that has been declared obsolete.
 (We can observe the date if we wish, but we cannot teach it as a requirement for others.)

 Will sacrifices be part of worship after Christ returns?
 Some people think so, but whether or not, these prophecies cannot be used to prove the current validity of these commandments.
 Prophecies are not a reliable source of commands regarding Christian practice.
 Our doctrines must be based on scriptures that are applicable to this age, in which our relationship with God is based on the new covenant.

-In our next section, we will examine some of the laws of ritual purity.
+In our next study, we will examine some of the laws of ritual purity.